MONDAY'S SCRIPT TIP:

 I want to sit behind the stick of a F-14 fighter plane as a Top

-Gun pilot for a couple of hours and experience their world.
+Gun pilot for a couple of hours and experience their world... which is why they are making that sequel to TOP GUN.
 The

 more details of that world you can show me, the more enjoyable my